google-site-verification: googlee16c7726ecc34510.html

 Hoffman lane closures

-Northbound Peoria Street approaching Colfax Avenue will have one lane closed daily from 8:30 a.m. to 3:30 p.m. through April 3 for work to install new infrastructure.
+Northbound Peoria Street approaching Colfax Avenue will have one lane closed to through traffic around the clock from April 27 to 30 and from 8:30 a.m. to 3:30 p.m.
+May 4 to 6 due to a private project to maintain infrastructure and install new infrastructure.

 Smith Road full closure